 During the evenings the volunteers are generally free, and there are no program activities scheduled unless otherwise mentioned.
 Weekends are always free.
 Relax at your homestay accommodation, take a bicycle into town, or expand your sightseeing and visit the many sites in the Oddar Meanchey province, or take a taxi to Siem Reap for the weekend to visit the famous Angkor Wat.
 Our friendly staff are always there to make your choice easier with advice.

-During these holidays, volunteers still can work at the school, but it is construction work only, such as:
+During these holidays, volunteers can still work at the school, but it is construction work only, such as:

 Working in the vegetable garden

-Building tables, chairs
+Building tables & chairs

 Building a kitchen, playground, place for a shower, toilets etc.